-- C. All drive-through establishments shall be subject to plan review and approval by the City Engineer prior to the issuance of any building permits.
-At a minimum this review shall include off-site and on-site traffic circulation related to the use, including turning movement and compatibility with pedestrian circulation. - D. Each drive-through lane shall not have fewer than one drive-up trash receptacles. - E. Drive-through facilities shall be in the side and rear yards only.
-No drive-through facility shall be located in any front yard.
+- C. All drive-thru facilities shall be subject to plan review and approval by the City Engineer prior to the issuance of any building permits.
+At a minimum this review shall include off-site and on-site traffic circulation related to the use, including turning movement and compatibility with pedestrian circulation. - D. Each drive-thru lane shall not have fewer than one (1) drive-up trash receptacles. - E. Drive-thru ordering, pick-up and payment components shall be located in the side and rear yards only.
+No drive-thru facility shall be located in any front yard unless approved by a Development Plan Approval. - F. No drive-thru ordering, pick-up and/or payment components shall be located closer than one hundred (100) feet to a residential district. - G. Menu and order boards shall not count toward the maximum allowable signage on a property. - H. Menu boards shall not emit noise. - I. Order boards may emit noise of a maximum of seventy (70) decibels but shall not be permitted to play music.

-- F. No drive-through facility shall be located on any property that is closer than 100 feet to a residential district. - G. Menu and order boards shall not count toward the maximum allowable signage on a property. - H. Menu boards shall not emit noise. - I. Order boards may emit noise of a maximum of 70 decibels but shall not be permitted to play music. - J. A building canopy or overhang may be installed directly over order windows of at least 20 feet in depth and 12 feet in width per lane.
-All canopies or overhands shall be of the same material and architectural style as the principle building façade. - K. All drive-through lanes shall be separated by striping or curbs so that drive-through lanes are distinguished from designated parking areas. - L. Lighting for drive-through facilities shall not exceed the applicable limits for parking area lighting. - 2.
+- J. A building canopy or overhang may be installed directly over order windows of at least twenty (20) feet in depth and twelve (12) feet in width per lane.
+All canopies or overhands shall be of the same material and architectural style as the principle building façade. - K. All drive-thru lanes shall be separated by striping or curbs so that drive-thru lanes are distinguished from designated parking areas. - L. Lighting for drive-thru facilities shall not exceed the applicable limits for parking area lighting. - 2.
 Other Vehicle Dependent Uses.
-Any establishment where the principal uses are or include a drive-in, drive-through, or food carry-out component, or open-air type of business operation shall be subject to the following standards: - A. Gasoline pump islands, canopies and support posts, or other freestanding accessory devices which are essential to the operation of the business shall observe a setback line of at least fifteen (15) feet from the property line.
+Any establishment where the principal uses are or include a drive-in, drive-thru, or food carry-out component, or open-air type of business operation shall be subject to the following standards: - A. Gasoline pump islands, canopies and support posts, or other freestanding accessory devices which are essential to the operation of the business shall observe a setback line of at least fifteen (15) feet from the property line.
 However, no structure or device authorized by this section shall be located in such a manner as to impede intersection visibility.
-For all front setbacks, such setback shall equal one-half of the right-of-way established by the Thoroughfare Plan. - B. Such business uses shall be limited to the characteristics customarily associated with such use and no other. - Car wash establishments shall provide auto waiting spaces according to the following: - i.
+For all front setbacks, such setback shall equal one-half of the right-ofway established by the Thoroughfare Plan. - B. Such business uses shall be limited to the characteristics customarily associated with such use and no other. - C. Car wash establishments shall provide auto waiting spaces according to the following: - i.
 Not less than five (5) spaces at the entrance and three (3) outdoor drying and finishing spaces at the exit of each wash bay of a self-service car wash establishment - ii.
 Not less than ten (10) spaces at the entrance and three (3) outdoor drying and finishing spaces at the exit of each wash bay of an automatic or semiautomatic car wash establishment.